CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/ata_drive_setup.md

 |:---|:---|:---|
 | SATADrive1 | Disabled, Enabled | yes |

+!!! info ""
-?> The WMI setting name for Drive 1 is shown.
+    The WMI setting name for Drive 1 is shown.
 Other drives follow the pattern `SATADrive#` where `#` is the number of the drive.

 </details>